Regularized Modified BPDN for Noisy Sparse Reconstruction with Partial Erroneous Support and Signal Value Knowledge: Introduction

 Before going further, we discuss below {\em a few approaches that are related to, but different from reg-mod-BPDN, and we argue when and why these will be worse than reg-mod-BPDN.} This section may be skipped on a quick reading.
 We show comparisons with all these in Fig. \ref{reconfig}.

 The first is what can be called {\em CS-residual or CS-diff} which computes

 This has the following limitation.
-It does not use the fact that when $T$ is an accurate estimate of the true support, $(x)_{T^c}$ is much more sparse compared with the full $(x-\hat{\mu})$.
+It does not use the fact that when $T$ is an accurate estimate of the true support, $(x)_{T^c}$ is much more sparse compared with the full $(x-\hat{\mu})$ {(the support size of $x_{T^c}$ is $|\Delta|$ while that of $(x-\hat{\mu})$ is $|T|+|\Delta|$ which is much larger)}.
 The exception is if the signal value prior is so strong that $(x-\hat{\mu})$ is zero (or very small) on all or a part of $T$.

 CS-residual is also related to LS-CS and KF-CS.
 LS-CS solves (\ref{CSresidual}) but with $\hat{\mu}_T$ being the LS estimate computed assuming that the signal is supported on $T$ and with $(\muhat)_{T^c}=0$.
 For a static problem, KF-CS can be interpreted as computing the regularized LS estimate on $T$ and using that as $\hat{\mu}_T$.
 LS-CS and KF-CS also have a limitation similar to CS-residual.